kiranraathod/Context-Engineering-for-Multi-Agent-Systems/README.md

 <h2 align="center">
 Move beyond prompting to build a Context Engine, a transparent architecture of context and reasoning
 </h2>

+**🎨 Interactive Trace Dashboard:** Advanced agentic notebooks feature a **Visual Execution Dashboard**.
+The Context Engine's reasoning steps, JSON outputs, and final answers are rendered for enhanced tracability in a collapsible HTML interface directly within the notebook.
+*Available in:* `Legal_assistant_Explorer.ipynb` and `Marketing_Assistant.ipynb`.

 <p align="center">
 Denis Rothman</p>